ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/cpp/resolving-dependency-issues/index.md

 Directly from the **//chromeos** [README](http://chromeos/README.md):

-*   “This directory contains low-level support for Chrome running on Chrome OS.”
+*   “This directory contains low-level support for Chrome running on ChromeOS.”
 *   “//chromeos does not contain any user-facing UI code, and hence it has "-ui" in its DEPS.
 The contents of //chromeos should also not depend on //chrome or //content.”